|

 Revolution was to change all that.
 By the 20th century its resident

-overwhelming influx of people looking for work in the new mills
+influx of people looking for work in the new mills that were being

-that were being built throughout the region.
-The new houses, built
+built throughout the region.
+The new houses, built to house these

-number of dwellings could be squeezed into the available area.
+could be squeezed into the available area.
+Houses were generally

-around Main Road, Great Western Street and Princess Road.
-Later
+Great Western Street and Princess Road.
+Later developments around

 In the better